yoshuawuyts/knowledge/modules.md

 ## Streams
 - [bl](https://github.com/rvagg/bl) - Buffer List: collect buffers and access with a standard readable Buffer interface, streamable too!
-- [duplexify](https://github.com/Raynos/duplexer) - Turn a writeable and readable stream into a streams2 duplex stream with support for async initialization and streams1/streams2 input
+- [duplexify](https://github.com/Raynos/duplexer) - Turn a writeable and readable stream into a streams2 duplex stream
 - [concat-stream](https://github.com/maxogden/concat-stream) - writable stream that concatenates strings or data and calls a callback with the result
 - [from2](https://github.com/hughsk/from2) - Convenience wrapper for ReadableStream, with an API lifted from "from" and "through2"
 - [from2-array](https://github.com/binocarlos/from2-array) - Create a from2 stream based on an array of source values